What is virus

 - Sharing music, files or photos with other users

 - Download free games, toolbars, media players, and other system utilities

 - Install classic software applications without carefully reading license agreements

 Signs you may be infected with a computer virus

 The following indicates that a computer may be infected with a virus:

 - The computer takes a long time to boot and performance is slow.

-- The computer experiences frequent faults or shutdown and error messages.
+- It experiences frequent faults or shutdown and error messages.

-- The computer behaves erratically, for example by not responding to clicks or opening files alone.
+- Computer behaves erratically, for example by not responding to clicks or opening files alone.

 - The hard drive of the computer works strangely; for example, constantly turning or making continuous noise.